 The making of sugar figures can be traced back to Palermo, Italy, where figurines were made out of sugar as religious decorations.
 As far back as the mid-18th century, Mexicans began combining Spanish Catholic beliefs with their native Mesoamerican rituals.
 During this time period, sugar skulls became a popular representation of el Dia de los Muertos.
 By the mid-19th century, it was common for skulls to bear the name of the recipient across the forehead.

 In recent years, the traditions of the Day of the Dead have spread into North America, particularly into communities with large Mexican and Latin American populations.
-As a result, over the last decade, the image of the sugar skull has gained in popularity in the United States.
+As a result, over the last decade, the image of the sugar skull has gained popularity in the United States.
 Many Halloween decorations and costumes now feature the icon and the festive image has largely replaced the conventional spooky skulls of the past.

 Celebrating the Day of the Dead

-Much planning goes into the festivities that take place during this two day remembrance.
-Families put a lot of thought into the foods, beverages and other offerings that they present in honor of their loved ones.
+Much planning goes into the festivities that take place during this two-day remembrance.
+Families put a lot of thought into the foods, beverages, and other offerings that they present in honor of their loved ones.
 There are many recipes that are traditionally prepared during el Dia de los Muertos.

 Pan de Muerto is the bread that is prepared and eaten during the Day of the Dead.
-It is the food which is most closely associated with the holiday and is a vital part of each family's altar.
+It is the food that is most closely associated with the holiday and is a vital part of each family's altar.
 It is most commonly a round, sweet bread that is flavored with orange blossoms and decorated with shapes suggestive of bones, often either sprinkled with sugar or sesame seeds.
 In the Catholic religion, the bread signifies the body of Christ, which adds to the importance of bread for this holiday.

 Mole is an extremely intricate and time-consuming Mexican dish featuring anywhere from twenty to fifty ingredients.
 The complexity of the recipe makes it the perfect offering to represent the importance of the holiday.
-Often served with enchiladas, meats and vegetables, this rich sauce typically contains a mixture of chiles, nuts, seeds and vegetables.
+Often served with enchiladas, meats, and vegetables, this rich sauce typically contains a mixture of chiles, nuts, seeds, and vegetables.